lf-/blog/content/posts/building-the-meowzor/index.md

 seconds; the system image is totally disposable.

-NixOS already has a [SD card image builder][sdimage-upstream] sort of supporting U-Boot, but it does such support by leaving a gap to put U-Boot in at the start of the disk after the fact.
-That wasn't quite satisfying enough for me because setting partition types and dd'ing things is effort and also I want to flash the image directly out of Nix.
+NixOS already has a [SD card image builder][sdimage-upstream] sort of supporting U-Boot, but it does such support by leaving a gap to let the user put U-Boot in at the start of the disk after the fact.
+That wasn't quite satisfying enough for me because setting partition types and dd'ing things is effort and also I want to flash the image directly out of Nix build output.

 I hacked this image builder up to [generate the correct partition table directly][sdimage-hacked] and also copy the U-Boot SPL image into place.